bem-archive/bem-smoke/README.md

 * `withLevels(levels)` - specifies levels to use for a create/bulid. `levels` is an array of directory paths.

+* `withTechMap(map)` - specifies tech map to use during tests.
+Map format is `{"techName": "/absolute/path/to/module"}`.
+Can be useful to resolve base technologies by names.

 #### Action methods

 * `create(elem)` - performs create action for the technology. `elem.block`, `elem.elem`, `elem.mod` and `elem.val`